-This guide outlines OVC publishing policies and submission requirements, effective writing principles, and video production tips that will help you navigate the publishing process and share the results of your hard work with others in the field.
-Review these guidelines carefully while your project is in the early planning stage—all involved, including you, will save time and money as we collaborate to bring your project to successful completion.
-The guidelines are not intended to be exhaustive; make sure to check with your grant manager for guidance on preparing specialized products.
+This guide outlines OVC publishing policies and submission requirements, effective writing principles for various publication types, video production tips, and copyright policies, including examples of plagiarism, to help you navigate the publishing process and share the results of your hard work with others in the field.
+Review these guidelines carefully while your project is in the early planning stage to save everyone involved—including yourself—time and money as you collaborate with OVC to bring your project to successful completion.
+These guidelines are not intended to be exhaustive; make sure to check with your grant manager for guidance on preparing specialized products.

-Periodically, we update these guidelines as requirements and best practices change.
-Check back for revised recommendations before you start a new product.
+We update these guidelines periodically, as requirements and best practices change.
+Check back for revised recommendations before starting a new product.

 Message From the Director